-With a name as intriguing as this, you can send quite a message if you decide to serve this recipe prior to a wedding.
+With a name as intriguing as this, you can send quite a message if you decide to serve this son in law eggs recipe prior to a wedding.
 However, this delicious recipe doesn’t need a special event to be served because it is just so versatile!
-While it takes more effort to prepare Son-in-law eggs, the result will be well worth it!
+While it takes more effort to prepare this recipe, the result will be well worth it!
 The sweet and tangy quail eggs make a stunning buffet party dish!
 Everyone will love it!
+If you’re curious about the classic recipe, you can find it here.

 - 40 quail eggs